sgillespie/lambda-calculus/README.md

 This is the expression `(succ 0)`, as we defined it earlier.
 We apply &Beta;-reduction twice, first on the outermost abstraction, then on the inner abstraction.

+### Name Conflicts
+If a free variable `x` has the same name as a bound variable, &Beta; reduction breaks down.
+Consider an example:

+    (λ f x. f x) (λ f. x) → λ x. (λ f. x) x
+                          → λ x. x

+`x` is a free variable the expression above.
+The abstraction `(λ f x. f x)` binds a variable with the same name.
+When we apply the abstraction, it pushes a free variable into an inner abstraction and is now bound.
+To show the desired effect, we can rename some variables:

+    (λ f x. f x) (λ g. y) → λ x. (λ g. y) x
+                          → λ x. y

+We will use alpha conversion to avoid this problem.

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce